bryanmikaelian/segment-analytics/README.md

 As this library evolves over time, we will always respect the [Segment Spec](https://segment.com/docs/connections/spec/) and will avoid introducing breaking changes.
 With each major release, you can expect a migration guide as well.

+It is expected that TypeScript-based projects might have some compiler errors after switching to this library.
+These are accurate and you should update your code accordingly.
+A significant amount of time has been invested to accurately portray the types, so you should treat them as truth.

 ### Client-side Destinations

 `analytics.js` will load _all_ client-side destinations and expose each library on `window`.
 In this library, we are not doing that.
 If you are using any client-side destinations, we recommend you install each each one individually.
 See [analytics.js-integrations](https://github.com/segmentio/analytics.js-integrations) for more details